 Relief and rehabilitation of Kashmiri migrants: The Relief Organisation is headed by Relief and Rehabilitation Commissioner and is working under the administrative control of the Revenue Department.
 Terrorist violence/militancy in Jammu & Kashmir, particularly in its early phase, had led to large scale forced migration of members of the Kashmiri Pandits community from the Kashmir Valley.
 There are number of measures have been taken by government over the year to tackle the problems of Kashmiri migrants by way of providing financially support/relief to them.
-Government has been providing financially support/relief to those migration at their residing place.
+Government has been providing financially support/relief to them.
+Government has been providing financially support/relief to those migrants who have no source of income after migration at their residing place.
 Those who were government employees prior to migration were adjusted in their respective departments, in Jammu, Delhi and other parts of the country.
 The total amount of relief given is for up to four family members only.
 If the number of family members is more than four, even then the amount is restricted to Rs.
 4000.
 But in case the number of members is less than four i.e. 3 or 2 the amount is curtailed accordingly, like Rs.
 3000 for family of two members.
 In terms of ration provided to families, if a family have a newly born baby then it is provided with an extra quantity of sugar (250 Gms per month) for next 4 years.